jeffthorne/sejam_python_bootcamp/README.md

 ## Note: For those who have trouble getting this installed
-An Ubuntu VirtualBox VM will be provided with everything set up.
+An Ubuntu VirtualBox VM will be provided with everything set up.<br/>
+A download link will be provided shortly.

 Installation Steps